 Embrace coverage has been updated so that only the type of cancer the pet was previously diagnosed with is excluded, however other types of cancer can be covered.

 Embrace has a comprehensive offering at affordable rates.
-Embrace has full coverage for congenital conditions and a diminishing deductible which makes them cost-effective.
+Embrace has full coverage for congenital conditions and an optional dental plan for pets who need extra care.

-Wellness are only available as additional extras, which means you’ll have to pay for them separately.
+Wellness visits are only available as additional extras, which means you’ll have to pay for them separately.